markfinger/python-js-host/README.md

 from your python process.

 To reduce the cost of integrating yet another technology, a [manager](#jshostmanager) process is provided which can automatically spawn js-host instances in the background.
-The manager helps to optimize your development workflow by leaving you free to focus on coding, rather than systems administration.

 Documentation